robmarano/robmarano.github.io/courses/ece251/2026/weeks/week_09/notes_week_09.md

 endmodule
 ```

-These modules, alongside array-based Instruction/Data memories, are wired together structurally in a top-level wrapper (e.g., `mips_single_cycle.sv`) strictly following the data flow shown in **textbook Figure 4.11**.
+These modules, alongside array-based Instruction/Data memories, are wired together structurally in a top-level wrapper (e.g., `mips_single_cycle.sv`) following the data flow shown in **textbook Figure 4.11**.
 A testbench then supplies the `clk` and `reset` signals, computationally driving the entire emulated processor.

 #### 4.5 Datapath Component Latencies and Critical Paths
 To truly understand the performance limitations of the single-cycle processor architecture, we must quantify the physical timing delays of the hardware components.
 Every gate, multiplexer, and memory unit takes a fraction of a nanosecond to stabilize its electrical output after its inputs arrive.
 This delay is the component's **latency**.